5 Unique Sightseeing Train Trips from Tokyo

 The benefit of travelling in Tokyo by train is not only that is inexpensive but also allows you to go from place to place and see numbers of top tourist sites within a day.
 You can also extend your trip to outside Tokyo easily to explore Japan deeper and see different scenery and neighbourhoods off the beaten tracks.
 Or if you are simply into trains or railway technology and history in Japan, there are several unique places which all train fans must visit!

-In this article, I have picked 5 unique day trips from Tokyo by train which are recommended not only for train geeks but also for those who wish to have unique travel experiences in Japan
+In this article, I’m introducing 5 suggested day trips and routes around Tokyo by train, which are recommended not only for train geeks but also for those who wish to have unique travel experiences in Japan!

 1. Maximise Your Day in Tokyo with Yamanote Line